HemanthM740/TechNova/README.md

   api.js / main.js   → shared bootstrap, agree on this before splitting up
 ```

-### Suggested workflow
-1. Everyone pulls `main` with `db.js`, `middleware/auth.js`, `server.js`,
-   and the `frontend/js/api.js` + `main.js` + `index.html` + `style.css`
-   already in place (these are the shared contracts — don't change
-   field names in `db.js` unilaterally).
-2. Each person works on their own branch, touching only their route
-   file(s) and matching frontend view file(s).
-3. Merge branches back into `main` — since nobody touches the same
-   files, merges should be conflict-free.
-4. Reserve the last 10–15 minutes to run the app together, seed-check,
-   and rehearse the two demo beats above before presenting.

-## What's intentionally scoped out (2-hour cut)

 - Audit Cycle screen
 - Full Reports & Analytics (utilization trends, heatmaps)